 The Settle-Carlisle Railway crosses Ribblehead Viaduct on twenty-four stone arches, each forty-five feet high, built by Victorian navvies who lived in shanty towns and died in numbers that would shut down a modern construction project.
 The line survives because campaigners fought British Rail's attempt to close it in the 1980s.
 Now it carries passengers through some of the most dramatic landscape in England.

 Train times: Two-hour journey from Leeds to Carlisle, with stops at Settle, Horton-in-Ribblesdale, and Ribblehead.
-Winter schedules reduce service to four trains daily each way.
+Winter schedules reduce service to four trains daily each way (departures from Leeds at 7:45 AM, 10:45 AM, 1:45 PM, and 4:45 PM).
 Check nationalrail.co.uk—weather closures are common between December and March.
+A return ticket from Leeds to Carlisle costs £38.50, or £25.60 with a Railcard.

 Settle itself is a market town that time forgot in the best way.
-The House of Settle café on Duke Street serves curries that have no business being this good in a town of two thousand people.
+The House of Settle café at 7 Duke Street, BD24 9DU, serves curries that have no business being this good in a town of two thousand people.
 The owner, Raj, learned his recipes in Bradford's curry houses and brought them to the Dales.
 His lamb karahi (£12.50) would compete in any city.
+The café is open 11 AM to 3 PM weekdays, 10 AM to 4 PM weekends, closed Tuesdays in January.

 The North York Moors: Heather and History